Yazanjian/Customer-Segments/README.md

 ## Project main steps
 The project contains Data Preprocessing, Feature Transformation and Clustering.
-* In Data Preprocessin, we assessed missing data in cloumns and rows as well as apply feature selecetion and feature engineering on some of the attributes.
+* In Data Preprocessing, we assessed missing data in columns and rows as well as apply feature selection and feature engineering on some of the attributes.
 * In Feature Transformation step, feature scaling as well as PCA was applied on the data.
 * In the last step, Clustering, k-means clustering model with k=26 was built.
-A comparison between two datsets (General population and customers) was done to extract useful information.
+A comparison between two datasets (General population and customers) was done to extract useful information.

 ## Results
 After building the model and use it to predict the clusters for each customer, we noticed the following: